matteodem/meteor-easy-check/README.md

 * Use predefined self-validating insert, update and remove functions
 * Simple to create references beetween collections
 * Possibility to add custom types
+* Hook into all CRUD Operations + when there are Errors

 You could use that and create secure Meteor.methods with it… or just add your Meteor.Collection as the 2nd parameter: